cerego/browserify_pipeline/README.markdown

 BrowerifyPipeline supports four types of configuration, set in your environment files or `application.rb`, using `config.browserify_pipeline`

-transformer
+transformers
 ---

-BrowerifyPipeline allows you to use transformers with browserify.
+BrowerifyPipeline allows you to use a collection of transformers with browserify.
 A transformer has a name and commandline options passed to it.

 Transformers should be subclasses of `BrowerifyPipeline::Transformer::Base`